jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

           "I received this message: '(1, 2, 3, n)'"
       )

-the terminal shows an :ref:`AssertionError`
+which gives me an :ref:`AssertionError`

 .. code-block:: python